Published: July 1, 2020

-The stage is set for new 300-seater Southwark Playhouse Theatre in Southwark following a six-figure funding package from Unity Trust Bank
+The stage is set for new 300-seater Southwark Playhouse Theatre in Southwark.
+The theatre has received a six-figure funding package from Unity Trust Bank.

 A state of the art 300-seater theatre and community resource is set to open in Southwark in the new year thanks to a £920,000 loan from ethical business bank Unity Trust Bank.